SummitESP/django-auth-ldap/docs/source/reference.rst

     :class:`~django_auth_ldap.backend.LDAPBackend` has one method that may be called directly and several that may be overridden in subclasses.

-    .. data:: settings_prefix
+    .. data:: settings_name

-        A prefix for all of our Django settings.
-By default, this is ``'AUTH_LDAP_'``, but subclasses can override this.
-When different subclasses use different prefixes, they can both be installed and operate independently.
+        The name of the settings dict in Django settings.
+By default, this is ``'AUTH_LDAP'``, but subclasses can override this.
+When different subclasses use different names and dicts, they can both be installed and operate independently.

     .. data:: default_settings

         A dictionary of default settings.
 This is empty in :class:`~django_auth_ldap.backend.LDAPBackend`, but subclasses can
         populate this with values that will override the built-in defaults.
-Note that the keys should omit the ``'AUTH_LDAP_'`` prefix.

     .. data:: ldap_user_class